4n4ru/CI-P2-GuessingBee/README.md

 5. As a user, I want feedback on my correct answers
 6. As a site owner, I want for the user to be able to share the game with friends
 7. As a site owner, I want for users to be able to make suggestions for new phrases.
+8. As a site owner, I want users to have the option to play the game on multiple different devices.

 ## Design